This article discusses active learning and how it can help streamline the data annotation process.

-Querying the annotator to label photos like this focuses on the decision boundary between the two classes.
+Querying the annotator to label photos like this as part of active learning focuses on the decision boundary between the two classes.
 In turn, this leads to better performance of the model over the next iterations.

 This sounds like a great way to both save on the data annotation costs and get better final accuracy for the classifier.
 However, as is often the case in the world of machine learning, the reality turns out a little more complicated than that.
 In addition to duplicates and multiple versions of the same instances, most real-world datasets also contain plenty of noise.
 For the cat vs. dog classification example, noise may mean photos that contain neither of the two, blurry photos, or just plain noisy images where we cannot make out the contents.

 Both of these would likely get assigned low confidence scores by our classifier-in-training, but are not the best options to have labeled